Alexander Ludwig (footballer, born 1993)

-Alexander Ludwig (born 30 June 1993) is a Danish professional footballer who plays for AC Horsens as a centre-back.
+Alexander Ludwig (born 30 June 1993) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club AC Horsens.

 After playing in the youth academies of various clubs in the Copenhagen area, Ludwig made his senior debut for FC Midtjylland in 2011.
 He would then go on to become a regular starter for Vendsyssel and HB Køge in the Danish 1st Division, the second tier of the Danish football league system, before returning to top tier football at AC Horsens in 2017.
 Strong performances led to him being picked up by Odense Boldklub, but after a disappointing season where he was benched after suffering a knee injury halfway through the season, Ludwig returned to Horsens in August 2019.

 Career

 Early career

 Born in Copenhagen, Ludwig started his career in 1998 at Fremad Amager before moving to Tårnby Boldklub in 2005.
 At age 15, he was signed by FC Midtjylland and attached to their youth academy in Ikast.
 Ludwig made his senior debut on 30 April 2011, at age 17, in a Danish Superliga match against AaB, which Midtjylland lost 0–2.